Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

 For all deep RL models, we assume access to a learned ``agent state'' representation which aggregates all information observed so far within an episode via a recurrent function of history (e.g., a recurrent neural network); to avoid proliferation of notation, we will assume here that the agent and environment states are identical, but in general they need not be.
 Thus, we write the recurrent state function as $s_t=f_{\theta}(x_{t}, s_{t-1}, a_{t-1})$, where $\theta$ are the model parameters.
 We optimize models so that they learn a behavior policy $\pi_\theta(a|s,\goal)$ that maximizes the future reward it can expect from taking an action $a$ in state $s$, i.e. to maximize the value function (\eqref{eq:q-value}).
+All models use a target network \cite{mnih2015human} to stabilize learning.
+A separate copy of the parameters $\theta'$ is held fixed while computing bootstrap targets and periodically synchronized with $\theta$ every 1000 environment steps, preventing the optimization targets from shifting with each gradient update.

 All deep RL algorithms we consider have a ``replay'' component to training: after an agent experiences a trajectory $\tau=(x_1, a_1, \ldots, a_{T_{\tt env}-1}, x_{T_{\tt env}})$ in the environment accomplishing some task $\goal$, both are added to a memory buffer $\buffer$.
 For all learning algorithms, subsequences are then sampled and ``replayed'', i.e. $\tau \sim \buffer$, and processed by a history function to obtain an agent state representations for each time-point $s_t = f_{\theta}(x_t, s_{t-1}, a_{t-1})$ leading to $\tau=(s_1, \ldots, s_{T})$, where $T << T_{\tt env}$.
 Algorithms then differ in how they construct a learning objective with these data.